sidsbrmnn/sidsbrmnn/README.md

 ## Hi there 👋

-I'm Siddharth, a 22-year-old avid tech geek and a full stack engineer, based out of Bengaluru, India.
-I'm currently working on [Zmanda](https://www.zmanda.com), an enterprise backup and recovery solution, at [BETSOL](https://github.com/BetsolLLC) as a Full Stack Developer using React.js, Django and Docker.
+I'm Siddharth, a 23-year-old avid tech geek and a full stack engineer, based out of Bengaluru, India.
+I'm currently pursuing my Masters in Computer Science at Northern Arizona University.
+I previously worked on [Zmanda](https://www.zmanda.com), an enterprise backup and recovery solution, at [BETSOL](https://github.com/BetsolLLC) as a Build/Release and DevOps Engineer.

 ### What am I upto lately?